Ikkyū-san (TV series)

 Ikkyū-san (一休さん, /ja/) is a Japanese historical comedy anime series produced by Toei Animation, based on the recorded early life of Zen Buddhist monk Ikkyū during his stay at Ankoku-ji temple.

 The Ikkyū-san anime was directed by Kimio Yabuki and written by Makoto Tsuji, Tadaki Yamazaki, Hisao Okawa, Tatsuo Tamura, Hiroyasu Yamaura and Keisuke Fujikawa.
 It aired on TV Asahi from October 15, 1975 to June 28, 1982.

 The series was received by all ages in Japan and throughout Asia, as it is mostly non-violent.
 Even when violence appears, it is usually presented in a mild or necessary way (for example, there are occasional references to the Ōnin War).
-In 1976, there was also a theatrical film released as part of the Toei Manga Matsui film festival in the summer of that year.
+In 1976, there was also a theatrical film released as part of the Toei Manga Matsuri film festival in the summer of that year.
 A film retelling of the Mischievous Princess film was released in 2014.

 Summary

 Ikkyū-san (一休宗純, Ikkyū Sōjun) was born in 1394 in Kyoto.
 He was the son of Emperor Go-Komatsu and Mrs. Iyo.
 Ikkyu and his mother had to leave the palace because of the political problem of Japan.
 When he was 5 years old, he was separated from his mother and was sent to be ordained at Ankoku-ji temple.
 Great artistic liberties are taken with regards to the depiction of Ikkyu's cartoon version and his real-life counterpart.
 In the anime, he is so cute and very neat.
 In the series, Ikkyū relies on his intelligence and wit to solve all types of problems, from distraught farmers to greedy merchants.
 A running gag of Ikkyū-san is that whenever Ikkyū is trying to think of a plan, he sits in a lotus position, wets his two index fingers, and rotates them above his head.